-All but one of my top secret products for Sea Doo tours were not intended by their makers for Sea Doo, Jet Ski or Waverunner PWC use, not even for my Sea Doo GTX S 155!
+All but one of my top secret products for Sea Doo tours were not intended by their makers for Sea Doo, jet ski or waverunner PWC use, not even for my Sea Doo GTX S 155!
 That’s why you likely won’t find them in a personal watercraft accessories catalogue.
-But in my quest to solve one problem or another on the water, I’ve adapted each of the following products for my own purposes with great success.
-These are some of my riding secrets and you may want to try any or all of them for yourself, especially if you are a beginner!
+But in my quest to solve one problem or another for Sea Doo riding, I’ve adapted each of the following products for my own purposes with great success.
+These are some of my Sea Doo riding secrets and you may want to try any or all of them for yourself, especially if you are a beginner!
 In no special order, my secret products are…

-1. PWC Secret Products – No Fog Mask
+1. Secret Products For Sea Doo Tours – No Fog Mask

-Problem: Riding in the rain is painful, with each drop slamming into my skin like a tiny needle prick – and the face is especially sensitive and vulnerable.
-Also, even if there’s no rain, my face can suffer if it’s really windy or cold.
+Problem: Sea Doo riding in the rain is painful, with each drop slamming into my skin like a tiny needle prick – and the face is especially sensitive and vulnerable.
+Also, even if there’s no rain on a Sea Doo ride, my face can suffer if it’s really windy or cold.

-2. Jet Ski Secret Products – MaxFit Gloves
+2. Secret Products For Sea Doo Tours – MaxFit Gloves

 Solution: Ultra thin and skin friendly MaxFit Gloves deliver incredible grip, dexterity, touch sensitivity, comfort and are very quick drying – ideal for PWC riding.
 The backs are breathable yet protective, while the palms have a polymer coating that provides incredible grip even when wet or oily.
 I also use MaxFit to open bottle and jar lids.

-3. PWC Secret Products – SEE™ Waterproof Pouch
+3. Secret Products For Sea Doo Tours – SEE™ Waterproof Pouch

 Problem: I don’t want to take my wallet out when docking for food or fuel and risk dropping it in the water.

 Solution: I use a SEE Waterproof Pouch.
 It hangs around my neck and lies flat against my chest under my PFD.
-Because it’s totally waterproof, I can carry whatever documents I need, plus cash, credit card and boater’s licence, so I always have them with me – and they’re all I need during a normal day on the water, so I never have to take out my wallet and risk getting it wet or dropping it in the water.
+Because it’s totally waterproof, I can carry whatever documents I need, plus cash, credit card and boater’s licence, so I always have them with me on a Sea Doo ride – and they’re all I need during a normal day on the water, so I never have to take out my wallet and risk getting it wet or dropping it in the water.

-4. Sea Doo Secret Products – Floating Retainers
+4. Secret Products For Sea Doo Tours – Floating Retainers

 Solution: There are a variety of floating retainers available that help my glasses stay on better and keep them afloat if they come off.

-5. Jet Ski Secret Products – Hat Clips
+5. Secret Products For Sea Doo Tours – Hat Clips

-Problem: Any headgear or hat worn to protect my head from too much sun while PWC riding may blow off and get lost.
+Problem: Any headgear or hat worn to protect my head from too much sun while Sea Doo riding may blow off and get lost.

 Solution: Hat clips are a nifty little device that attach to the back of my hat and the collar of my shirt or PFD.
 If my hat blows off, it falls done my back where I can retrieve it easily.

-Problem: I need more waterproof storage space for day trips.
+Problem: I need more waterproof storage space for Sea Doo riding.
 Some PWC’s don’t any and most don’t have enough.

 Solution: I wear a waterproof waist pack to carry essentials that I want to keep dry and handy.
 My wife uses hers as a purse.

-7. Sea Doo Secret Products – Dry Shoes
+7. Secret Products For Sea Doo Tours – Dry Shoes

-Problem: Neoprene booties are yucky and sandals aren’t substantial enough, but I need good foot protection both on board and off.
+Problem: Neoprene booties are yucky and sandals aren’t substantial enough for Sea Doo riding, but I need good foot protection both on board and off.

 Solution: The best I’ve found are Powerdrain Cool shoes by Columbia (also see Columbia Drainmaker III Shoe).
 They look like running shoes, but are quick drying, with soles that protect against hard stones underfoot and uppers that stop sunburned feet.
 Check out my review.

-8. Jet Ski Secret Products – Rain Jacket
+8. Secret Products For Sea Doo Tours – Rain Jacket

 Problem: Getting caught in the rain while PWC riding is painful, wet and can also be chilly.

-Solution: Icon’s PDX Mens and Ladies Rain Jacket is made for motorcycling, but works well on the water too, keeping out rain, wind and cold.
+Solution: Icon’s PDX Mens and Ladies Rain Jacket is made for motorcycling, but works well for Sea Doo riding too, keeping out rain, wind and cold.
 I bought a larger than normal size to fit over my PFD and when I put up the hood and pull it tight, it stays on.
 Not too bulky to fold and store in my PWC either.

 Problem: When I’m zipping along on my PWC for hours on end, the wind can get irritating in my ears.

-Solution: Earplugs are mostly intended as noise protection, but they can also keep the wind out of my ears.
+Solution: Earplugs are mostly intended as noise protection, but they can also keep the wind out of my ears while Sea Doo riding.
 I buy ones that are tethered together so they are less likely to blow away if one falls out and to get lost.
 Available at most building or safety supply stores.

-Problem: Each Sea-Doo Digitally Encoded Security System (D.E.S.S.) key is pre-programmed to work only on one watercraft, so if I lose it or its damaged on a ride, I’m not going anywhere until I get to a dealer.
+Problem: Each Sea-Doo Digitally Encoded Security System (D.E.S.S.) key is pre-programmed to work only on one watercraft, so if I lose it or its damaged on a Sea Doo ride, I’m not going anywhere until I get to a Sea Doo dealer.

-Okay, now you know some of my riding secrets.
+Okay, now you know some of my Sea Doo riding secrets.
 Your turn to tell me some of yours!

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.